EdSoares007/Data_Analysis_Project/IMDB_AnalysisREADME.md

 ## Conclusion
 Based on the results of this analysis, as a business venture, for a higher return on initial investment when creating a movie, one should aim to release it in the fourth quarter of the year.
 It should also be noted that the ideal runtime should be either 45 or 195 minutes.
 Additionally, this dataset was highly focused on movies originating from the United States.
+For future analysis, it is recommended to diversify the origins of the movies analyzed.